szank/portdomain/README.md

 * Better makefile
 * Multi-stage dockerfile where we use one image to build the binary and then copy the result from that image into a clean base where the service runs
 * Input validation
+* Could come up with a lot more, really.